-Participation in a D.P.I. approved foreign language immersion program Placement in the "Intermediate High" category on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Exam
+Participation in a DPI-approved foreign language immersion program (one month).

+Placement in the "Intermediate High" category on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Exam\ prior to student teaching semester.

-It is strongly recommended that students enroll in the foreign language module of EDU 371 Teaching Techniques for the Early Adolescence through Adolescence level.
+It is strongly recommended that students enroll in EDU 370 Foreign Language Teaching Methods.